daneb/blog/_sermons/behold-the-lamb.md

 ##### ii.
 Not the same Jesus

 * Their Jesus is not our Jesus.
 Their Christ is not our Christ of the Bible.
-Their Jesus is a prophet, our's is God.
+Their Jesus is a prophet, our's is God

-* Why does this matter?
-How can sins of the world be atoned for by the death of a man, even if he were perfect.
+##### iii.
+Why does this matter?

+* How can sins of the world be atoned for by the death of a man, even if he were perfect.
 Perhaps he would pay for 1 or 2.
 But to be the atonement for all sin, for all men and women since the dawn of time.
 This is significant.
 The payment has to be great, and the only thing that makes sense is that Christ himself, God himself becomes that payment, that atonement.
+Jesus MUST BE GOD FOR THE PAYMENT TO BE SUFFICIENT.
+* Only an ETERNAL PAYMENT, can stand for an ETERNAL JUDGEMENT.
+* Only an ETERNAL PAYMENT, can stand for ETERNAL SECURITY.
+* Only an ETERNAL PAYMENT, can redeem you from HELL.
+* That PAYMENT has to be Jesus Christ as GOD.

+##### iv.
+The supporting verses

-* The verses that break the camel's back again and again or at least has been invaluable for me is John 1:1-3, 14
+* The verses that are irrefutable to the fact that Jesus is God is in John 1:1-3, 14-15, 1 John 5:7.
+* Please turn to John 1:1
   1. So we see there is the Word.
 This word was in the beginning with God (the Word is eternal)
   2. The Word was also creator.
-  3. In v14 we learn His identity.
+  3. In v14, 15 we learn His identity.
-  4. Another crucial verse which John uses to bring this point through is 1 John 5:6-7.
-This is irrefutable as it not only defines Jesus as God, but also states clearly that Jesus is part of the Holy Trinity.
+  4. Another irrefutable verse is 1 John 5:6-7 as it affirms Jesus is a part of the Trinity.

-* Jesus part of the Trinity, and He is God, and He is your Savior, and atonement for sin.
+* Jesus part of the Trinity, and He is God, and He is your Savior, and He is the ONLY atonement for sin.
+* This is the TRUE JESUS.
+There is NONE OTHER.

 ### 3. The Romans Road